Champions Leicester beat Newcastle for first win

 Ben Youngs, in his 200th Premiership appearance, then broke clear and set Nadolo up for his second score of the day, before the Fijian linked up with Ashton a minute later to earn Leicester a try-scoring bonus point before the break.

-Carreras pounced on a Tigers error then side-stepped his way past four Tigers players on the way to touching down after the interval.
+Carreras pounced on a Tigers error then side-stepped his way through the defence to touch down after the interval.

 Both sides had a try ruled out after scrutiny from the television match official - which included a call to deny Nadolo a hat-trick for a forward pass - and while Tigers were made to work hard, Gopperth's penalty and Cracknell's try in the final 10 minutes sealed victory.